-b) Companies which have demonstrated concrete actions to climate mitigation, by complying with at least one of those four conditions:
+b) Companies which have demonstrated concrete actions to climate mitigation, by complying with at least one Aof C those four conditions: - Companies that have an above average taxonomy alignment (using MSCI' taxonomy alignment estimated revenues) - Quantitative threshold: any percentage above 20% of taxonomy alignment amounts to a PASS - Companies that have reduced or mitigated their carbon risk exposure (using MSCI' Carbon Emissions Management Score). above 2/10 would Quantitative threshold: any score amount to a PASS

-- Companies that have an above average taxonomy alignment (using MSCI' taxonomy alignment estimated revenues) - Quantitative threshold: any percentage above 20% of taxonomy alignment amounts to a PASS - Companies that have reduced or mitigated their carbon risk exposure (using MSCI' Carbon Emissions Management Score). - Quantitative threshold: any score above 2/10 would amount to a PASS Companies that are using alternative energy as a percentage of their revenues (using MSCI's field on alternative energy.
-This indicator is a percentage). - Quantitative threshold: any percentage above 20% amounts to a PASS Companies has embedded the use of energy from renewable sources within their business strategy (using MSCI's renewable energy use indicator.
-This field is a YES/NO indicator). - Quantitative threshold: Any YES to this indicator would amount to a PASS.
+- Companies that are using alternative energy as a percentage of their revenues (using MSCI's field on alternative energy.
+This indicator is percentage). а Quantitative threshold: any percentage above 20% amounts to а PASS - Companies has embedded the use of energy from renewable sources within their business strategy (using MSCI's renewable energy use indicator.
+This field is a YES/NO indicator).
+Quantitative threshold: Any YES to this indicator would amount to a PASS.
 Both sections a) and b) shall be PASSED in order to consider that the company is contributing to the investment manager's sustainable investment.

-2/ RULE 2 : "DNSH Test"
+2/ RULE 2 "DNSH Test" a) Carbon emissions score: each emitter shall not be within the worst 10% of its GICS sector AND b) Female director: each emitter shall not be within the worst 10% of its GICS sector AND c) Alken IS: No RED/ C- are allowed (unless approved/upgraded via internal review) AND d) No controversy score <2/10 (unless approved/upgraded via internal review) AND No controversial weapons allowed (rule already in place) AND e) f) No thermal coal and shale oil revenues generation of more than 30% (rule already in place)

-- a) Carbon emissions score: each emitter shall not be within the worst 10% of its GICS sector AND - b) Female director: each emitter shall not be within the worst 10% of its GICS sector AND - c) Alken IS: No RED/ C- are allowed (unless approved/upgraded via internal review) AND - d) No controversy score <2/10 (unless approved/upgraded via internal review) AND - e) No controversial weapons allowed (rule already in place) AND - f) No thermal coal and shale oil revenues generation of more than 30% (rule already in place) - 3/ RULE 3: Good governance practices - a) Governance score >3/10 unless otherwise approved internally, AND - b) Female board ratio: shall not be within the worst 10% of its GICS sector
+3/ RULE 3: Good practices governance >3/10 otherwise a) Governance unless internally, AND score approved b) Female board ratio: shall not be within the worst 10% of its GICS sector